aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 Before diving into the tutorial, ensure you have the following prerequisites in place:

 1. Java Development Kit (JDK): Make sure you have Java installed on your system.
-You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from the [Oracle Java SE downloads page](https://www.oracle.com/java/technologies/javase-downloads.html).

 2. Aspose.PSD for Java: Download and install the Aspose.PSD for Java library.
-You can find the necessary files [here](https://releases.aspose.com/psd/java/).
+You can find the necessary files on the [Aspose.PSD for Java releases page](https://releases.aspose.com/psd/java/).

 3. Integrated Development Environment (IDE): Choose your preferred Java IDE, such as Eclipse, IntelliJ, or NetBeans.